appleboy/CodeGPT/README.md

 ![cover](./images/cover.png)

-A CLI written in [Golang](https://go.dev) that writes your git commit messages for you with ChatGPT AI (`gpt-3.5-turbo` model) and install a [git prepare-commit-msg hook](https://git-scm.com/docs/githooks) automatically.
+A CLI written in [Go](https://go.dev) language that writes git commit messages for you using ChatGPT AI (gpt-3.5-turbo model) and automatically installs a [git prepare-commit-msg hook](https://git-scm.com/docs/githooks).

 ## Installation